Design Processes, Artifacts, And Work Style

 That said, the pyramid is also a rubric for understanding how one can proceed in a design effort when some of these levels of insight are not available in a project.

-For the question of what is the best UX process, this User Insight Pyramid is the crux of the answer, "it depends"; the best process is the one that includes uses whatever sources of design insight that are available within the constraints of this particular project at this particular company.
+For the question of what is the best UX process, this User Insight Pyramid is the crux of the answer, "it depends"; the best process is the one that uses whatever sources of design insight that are available within the constraints of this particular project at this particular company--the more you can of the ones with greater specificity to your users and domain, the better.

 Step 0: Ongoing Observation For Opportunities And Problems